google/oboe/apps/OboeTester/docs/AutomatedTesting.md

             The "data_paths" test will verify input and output streams in many possible configurations.
             The "input" test will open and start an input stream.
             The "output" test will open and start an output stream.

-The latency, glitch, data_paths tests have an additional required parameter:

     --es file {full path for resulting file} // We recommend using the "/sdcard/Download" folder